Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress17/06/2023

-Hanoi Thanh Oai District authorities have asked Cu Da Pagoda to stop summer retreats after a parent complained about her child being beaten by friends and unsanitary living conditions.
+Hanoi Thanh Oai District authorities asked Cu Da Pagoda to stop summer retreats, after a parent complained that her child was beaten by friends and the living conditions were unsanitary.

 On the afternoon of June 17, Mr. Bui Van Sang, Chairman of Thanh Oai District People's Committee, confirmed the above information.